aws-samples/liveness-detection/README.md

 Open your browser and navigate to the CloudFront URL (`StaticWebsiteUrl`) outputted during the backend deployment.

+## Clean up (Optional)

+If you don't want to continue using the application, take the following steps to clean up its resources and avoid further charges.

+### Empty the Amazon S3 buckets

+Before you can delete a bucket, you must first delete its contents.

+1. Sign in to the AWS Management Console and open the Amazon S3 console at [https://console.aws.amazon.com/s3](https://console.aws.amazon.com/s3).

+2. In the **Bucket name** list, select the option next to the *StaticWebsiteBucket* and then choose **Empty**.

+3. On the **Empty bucket** page, confirm that you want to empty the bucket by entering the bucket name into the text field, and then choose **Empty**.

+4. In the **Bucket name** list, select the option next to the *FramesBucket* and then choose **Empty**.

+5. On the **Empty bucket** page, confirm that you want to empty the bucket by entering the bucket name into the text field, and then choose **Empty**.

+### Delete the CloudFormation stack

+AWS CloudFormation makes it easy to clean up resources that the stack created.
+When you delete the stack, all resources that the stack created are deleted.

+1. Open the AWS CloudFormation console at [https://console.aws.amazon.com/cloudformation](https://console.aws.amazon.com/cloudformation).

+2. On the **Stacks** page in the CloudFormation console, select the stack you deployed during the Backend setup.

+3. In the stack details pane, choose **Delete**.

+4. Select **Delete stack** when prompted.

 ## Security

 See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.